Equal Gender Opportunity Initiatives

 Epson is fully compliant with labor laws.
 One of the ways we ensure compliance is by following an operations manual for managing working hours.
 We have also implemented time management initiatives and monitoring systems across the organization in Japan.
 Epson has programs to build awareness among employees of the importance of regulating working hours appropriately, and we are fully committed to maintaining a well-balanced working environment.

-From fiscal 2017, we have revised our approach to work, seeking to improve the productivity of executives, managerial staff, and general staff in their respective positions.
-To achieve this, we have set mid-range targets for working hours towards realizing the Epson 25 Corporate Vision, in which our diverse range of employees can work with enthusiasm and enjoy an appropriate work-life balance.
+From fiscal 2017, we have been taking comprehensive work reform actions.
+The goals are to revise our approach to work and seek to improve the productivity of executives, managerial staff, and general staff in their respective positions, thereby achieving an appropriate work-life balance and a state in which our diverse employees can work with enthusiasm to realize the Epson 25 Corporate Vision.

 *Work-Life Balance, Innovation, Liveliness, Enjoy